huggingface/llm-vscode/README.md

 It was forked from [tabnine-vscode](https://github.com/codota/tabnine-vscode) & modified for making it compatible with open source code models on [hf.co/models](https://huggingface.co/models).

 ** Announcement: latest version of this extension supports Code Llama 13B.
-Find more info here.
+Find more info [here](#code-llama) how to test Code Llama with this extension.

 We also have extensions for:
 * [neovim](https://github.com/huggingface/hfcc.nvim)